garciart/network-automation/labs/cisco/TASKLIST.md

 Router1#
 ```

->**NOTE** - You may see a "Configured from console by console" message appear.
-That is OK; it is a console logging message.
-You could turn this off by entering ```no logging console``` in Global Configuration mode, but, for now, we appreciate the feedback.
+>**NOTE** - If you see a "Configured from console by console" message appear, review the [Set up the device's logging process](#set-up-the-devices-logging-process "Set up the device's logging process") exercise.

 However, we like ```R1```, so change it back: